Instantiation: Constructing an Object

 In this learning activity, you'll examine the different ways in which computers and other equipment are physically connected in local area networks and the advantages and disadvantages of each topology.

-In this learning activity you'll examine how routers transfer data between local area networks and the Internet.
+In this learning activity you'll observe how switches are used in local area networks to increase data transmission speeds.